hexkid/able/README.md

-# fabled
+# able
-FAncy BLock EDitor
+Another BLock Editor

 This is a Block editor for gForth.

 Almost got called "bled", but I came up with this better name.

-I could make gForth work with blocks my making the first line in the first screen start with "\\\\" (backslash backslash), the first line in all other screens start with "\\ " (backslash space).
+I could make gForth work with blocks by making the first line in the first screen start with "\\\\" (backslash backslash), the first line in all other screens start with "\\ " (backslash space).